 The continued confinement for many has been wearisome with extended shut downs having severe economic consequences.
 The world now looks on to reopening businesses and activities of everyday life with varying levels of eagerness, denial, or apprehension, and envision the impossible return to normal.

-The front line workers all but exhausted and politicians are reigniting their campaign engines, as if ever extinguished – the last ones to the party, the first to leave on their Dunning-Kruger victory lap.
+The front line workers have become utterly exhausted.
+They are the true heroes in this story.
+With little help from the politicians who are reigniting their campaign engines, as if ever extinguished – the last ones to the party; the first to leave on their Dunning-Kruger victory lap.
 The second wave is essentially secured.
-The story is not over.
+The story is far from over.

 May the rest of us continue to exercise good form, polite and protective distance with those around us.
 Whatever be the case, the next chapter in humanity unfolds.